-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 - 9/13/16: Declines to offer annual or quarterly guidance

-- In pushing Radiant's stock up almost 85% in the past year, investors have narrowly focused on the Company's highly Adjusted EBITDA and EPS, while ignoring its anemic top line growth, and plunging operating cash flow.
+- In pushing Radiant's stock up almost 85% in the past year, investors have narrowly focused on the Company's highly Adjusted EBITDA and EPS, while ignoring its anemic top-line growth and plunging operating cash flow

 - We don't believe Radiant's recent performance is sustainable, as its comparisons become significantly more difficult in the next few quarters to show growth, while its end markets struggle with excess capacity and limited visibility.
-Cash flow will become increasing important as 2018 approaches and its credit facility matures.
+Cash flow will become increasing important as 2018 approaches and its credit facility matures

 - More signs of financial strain appear by looking carefully at the Company's bad debts and its drivers